Weekend Getaways

 Take a step back in time in the Gothic Quarter.
 (Photo: Getty Images)

 Start with an early morning walk on Las Ramblas, before the city’s most famous pedestrian street becomes mobbed with crowds.
-Check out the Miró mosaic on the ground near the Liceu opera house as you wander toward Barcelona’s biggest market, La Boquería, an essential foodie pilgrimage, with hundreds of stalls selling fresh produce, cheeses, seafood and meaty legs of Spanish jamón.
+Check out the Joan Miró mosaic on the street’s pavement and the nearby Gran Teatre del Liceu opera house as you wander toward Barcelona’s biggest market, La Boquería, an essential foodie site with hundreds of stalls selling fresh produce, cheeses, seafood, and meaty legs of Spanish jamón.

 Wander over to the adjacent Gothic Quarter, the medieval heart of the city, and get a little lost in its labyrinth of narrow cobblestone streets.
 It’s hard to miss the impressive 15th-century Barcelona Cathedral with spires towering above the low-rise neighborhood.